litteratum/workon/README.md

 It will clone "my_project" from the GIT source, save it to the working directory and open the project in the specified editor.
 Please refer to the [Configuration section](#configuration) to know how to configure the script.

-It is encouraged that your desk is clean when you start with a new work, so the command will fail if you have something unfinished.
-But sometimes it is really needed, so there is `-f/--force` flag to proceed.

 See `workon start --help` for other available options on how to control the command.

 #### Finish your work with a project